 The maximum borrower debt-to-income ratio for a HELOC is usually higher than for a mortgage which potentially increases your borrowing capacity.
 For example, the maximum debt-to-income ratio for a mortgage is usually 43% to 47% depending on several factors including your credit score and loan-to-value (LTV) ratio while the maximum debt-to-income ratio for a HELOC is typically 55%.
 The higher the debt-to-income ratio, the higher the line amount you qualify for.
-To determine what size line you qualify for lenders typically focus more on how much equity you have in your home and the combined loan-to-value (CLTV) ratio of your first mortgage plus your fully drawn HELOC.
+To determine what size line you qualify for lenders typically focus more on how much equity you have in your home and the combined loan-to-value (CLTV) ratio of your first mortgage plus your the fully drawn line.

 Interest expense on a HELOC is tax deductible as long as the loan proceeds are used to buy, build or substantially improve the property that secures the loan.
 Additionally, HELOC interest is tax deductible as long as the total amount of loans secured by the property does not exceed the value of the property and the total amount of the loans, including the first mortgage, does not exceed $750,000 (in most cases).
-For example, if you take out a HELOC to renovate or upgrade your home, then the interest expense on the HELOC is usually tax deductible.
+For example, if you take out a HELOC to renovate or upgrade your home, then the interest expense on the line is usually tax deductible.

 The interest rate on a HELOC is subject to change and potentially increase on a monthly, semi-annual or annual basis depending on your loan terms.
-The rate on a HELOC fluctuates based on changes in an underlying interest rate such as LIBOR or the prime interest rate or LIBOR, which is being eliminated after 2021.
+The rate on the line fluctuates based on changes in an underlying interest rate such as LIBOR or the prime interest rate or LIBOR, which is being eliminated after 2021.
 An increase in the index rate increases the interest rate you pay on your outstanding HELOC loan balance and increases your monthly payment.
 By comparison, the interest rate for most home equity loans is fixed.
 Although rate caps usually limit how much your interest rate can increase with a HELOC, borrowers should fully understand the risk involved.